nuntiodev/hera/README.md

 your organization's user management.

 ## Softcorp Cloud
-Softcorp Cloud enables your organization to build an MVP fast, and when you have a battle-tested your idea, you can easily move the open-source building blocks from Softcorp Cloud to your own data center!
+Softcorp Cloud enables your organization to build an MVP fast, and when you have a battle-tested idea, you can easily move the open-source building blocks from Softcorp Cloud to your own data center!
 We will even help you with it.
 Go to <a href="https://cloud.softcorp.io"> https://cloud.softcorp.io <a/> and get started right away!